We find them everywhere: throw pillows, bags, journal covers, and more.

 We are shown in this verse where our arrows are to be stored: not our shelves and drawers but our quivers.

-A quiver is a place where arrows are kept until they are ready to launch, worn on the archer’s body; secured tight to him.
+A quiver is a place where arrows are kept until they are ready to launch, worn on the archer’s body; secured tightly to him.

 The arrows are to be protected and kept set apart until they are ready to be released.